French Visa Health Insurance Rules Eased

 Stay in France for Under 90 Days

 If you are visiting France for no more than 90 days in a period of 180 days no visa is required, as was previously the case.
 You need to be in possession of Schengen travel insurance, which you can have in tandem with a GHIC.
+Indeed, a GHIC is highly recommended and travel insurance with it is not compulsory.

 Stay in France for Between 90 and 180 Days